 - Cannabis Regulatory Compliance Is Well Worth The Cost

-Some Cannabis products sold at unlicensed storefronts in New York are not only illegal, but also contaminated with harmful bacteria, heavy metals and toxic pesticides, according to an industry report released last week.
+Some New York Cannabis products sold at unlicensed storefronts are not only illegal, but also contaminated with harmful bacteria, heavy metals and toxic pesticides, according to an industry report released last week.
 A medical Cannabis trade group found contaminants such as E. coli and salmonella in some products purchased at these unlicensed dispensaries.

 - Many California Cannabis Companies Inflate THC Numbers: Here’s How They Can Stop Them

 California’s state Cannabis & Hemp regulations and consumer habits emphasize the importance of THC content of Cannabis products.
-This has encouraged those with bad intentions to manipulate lab results and sell their products at a higher price.
+This has encouraged those California Cannabis companies with bad intentions to manipulate lab results and sell their products at a higher price.

 - Has the CBD Regulatory Landscape Changed?